the-code-genin/webcal.js/README.md

 With this lightweight and easy to use javascript library, you don't need to be an experienced programmer to embed a working GUI calculator on your webpages.
 Being an independent library you don't need the knowledge of other libraries like jquery, angular etc to implement it.

+You should visit the github page for a better documentation of the project.
 # Installation

 To install the library simply include it in your webpage using the script tag.